ut-utp/tm4c-defunct/README.md

 You'll need to grab `lm4flash` and potentially install a driver in order to flash your TM4C.
 [This page](https://github.com/ut-utp/.github/wiki/Dev-Environment-Setup#for-the-tm4c) has instructions on how to do so.

-Once you've done this, to flash your board run `lm4flash <path to the .bin file>`.
+Once you've done this, to flash your board run `lm4flash -v <path to the .bin file>`.

 On macOS and Linux:
   - `lm4flash -v utp-tm4c.bin`